tcdl/msb-java/doc/MSB.md

 MSB = MicroService Bus.

+MSb-Java version number MAJOR.MINOR.PATCH, is incremented when:

+MAJOR version - MSB compatible protocol was changed MINOR version - incompatible API changes was made, PATCH version - added functionality in a backwards-compatible manner, or backwards-compatible bug fixes was made.

 # Supported microservice models

 Below we consider different ways in which microservices can interact with each other using MSB-Java.